-\$\$100 Introduction to Social Science (4,4,0)
+SS100 Man's Social World (4,4,0)

 This course is designed to introduce the student to the interdisciplinary approach to the study of the development of human behavior.
-Emphasis will be placed upon those concepts and theories which have influenced people's thinking about their individual nature and social relationships.
-(Materials from the following disciplines will be utilized: history, anthropology, sociology, political science, psychology and economics.)
+Emphasis will be placed upon those concepts and theories which have influenced man's thinking about his individual nature and social relationships.
+(Materials from the following disciplines will be utilized: History, Anthropology, Sociology, Political Science, Psychology and Economics.)

-SS101 Introduction to Social Science (4,4,0)
+Man's Social World (4,4,0) SS101